 28 September 2014

-The Invention of Lying (starring Ricky Gervais)
+The Invention of Lying (Ricky Gervais)

 I doubt if I would have considered watching this film, as the reviews are very mixed.
 However our twenty-something son had bought a second-hand blu-ray after seeing it somewhere else, and suggested we watch it as a family.
 He said it was ‘interesting’ and ‘different’, and he wanted to know what we would think.

-‘The Invention of Lying’ is set in a world where everybody tells the truth.
-All the time.
-Some genetic quirk means that nobody is capable of telling a lie - thus everybody is entirely trustworthy.
-An interesting premise, and one that leads to some mildly amusing scenarios as people greet each other in ways that seem quite rude, yet nobody takes offence.
-There’s a bit of a fine line between blurting out everything as one sees it, and keeping quiet about some truth, which is not really explored, but the point was well made.
+It's an interesting premise, and one that leads to some mildly amusing scenarios.
+For instance, people greet each other in ways that seem quite rude, yet nobody takes offence.
+There’s a bit of a fine line between blurting out everything as one sees it, and keeping quiet about some truth, which is not really explored.
+But the point is well made.

 Ricky Gervais plays the main part, that of the screenwriter Mark.
 He’s a bit short and dumpy, and takes himself rather too seriously.
-Screenwriting in this world, of course, simply consists of the re-telling of history - fiction, like lying, is an unknown concept.
+Screenwriting in this world, of course, simply consists of the re-telling of history.
+Fiction, like lying, is an unknown concept.
 And Mark has been allocated such a dull period of history that he ends up losing his job.

 Review copyright 2014 Sue's DVD Reviews